SabahatJK/CryptoRight/README.md

 ## Summary

 This application is a copyright management system built on the Ethereum blockchain.
+You can explore and create new proprietary copyrights and open source material, all stored permanently on Ethereum and IPFS.
+Copyright can be transferred to someone else or renounced.
+The file is uploaded and pinned to Pinata from the frontend.

 ### Demo App

-Click [here](frontend/index.html) to launch the CryptoRight application.
+Click [CryptoRights Demo](https://sabahatjk.github.io/cryptoright/) to launch the CryptoRight application.